SmileiPIC/Smilei/doc/Sphinx/post-processing.rst

      | Each *range* is a list ``[start, stop, step]`` indicating the beginning,
      | the end and the step of this grid.
   * ``modes``: An integer or a list of integers
-     | Only these modes numbers will be used in the calculation
+     | Only these modes numbers will be used in the calculation.
+If ommited, all modes are used.

 **Example**::